 Devoted to improving the pedagogical and content knowledge of mathematics teachers in grades K-12.

-Welcome to the Center for Mathematics Achievement (CMA) at Lesley University.
-Led by Dr. Anne M. Collins, a leader in the mathematics education field and author of numerous books, the Center is a leader in mathematics professional development.
-The CMA staff are leaders in formative assessment strategies and protocols.
-It is the belief of the faculty and staff at the Center that teachers who have enriched their own mathematical content knowledge are better suited to providing richer, more effective mathematics opportunities to their students in grades PreK-12.Throughout the year, the Center for Mathematics Achievement offers mathematically rich professional development opportunities on campus.
+Mathematics Teacher Educators.
+It is the belief of the faculty and staff at the Center that teachers who have enriched their own mathematical content knowledge are better suited to providing richer, more effective mathematics opportunities to their students in grades PreK-12.
+To that end, it offers mathematically rich professional development opportunities on campus throughout the year.
 In addition, the Center works with schools and school districts to provide individualized professional development.
 Professional development can be curriculum specific, such as Connected Mathematics Project or Everyday Mathematics, or content-specific, such as focusing on rational numbers or proportional thinking.
 Currently, the Center is working with districts and teachers towards gaining a better understanding of the 2011 Massachusetts Curriculum Frameworks for Mathematics and the Common Core State Standards in Mathematics.
 The Center has partnered with numerous districts on Title IIA and Title IIB grants funded through the state to provide graduate credit math content courses to teachers.
 Our professional development and courses have been shown to lead to an increase in student achievement and an improvement in student and teacher perception of mathematics.

 Center for Mathematics Achievement